eclecticiq/rundoc/README.md

 ### Environment variables

-You can define required environment variables anywhere in the documentaion as a spectial code block tagged as `env`:
+You can define required environment variables anywhere in the documentaion as a special code block tagged as `env`:

 ~~~markdown
  ```env